7 Recommended Beaches in Okayama Prefecture. Enjoy the summer at the Seto Naikai beaches!

 Beach opening period: July 1st (Mon) to August 23rd (Fri), 2024

-Located in the southwestern corner of Kurashiki City, this beach has been selected as one of the "100 Best Beaches in Japan."
-The first artificial beach nourishment project in Japan was carried out here over a period of six years starting in 1983 (Showa 58).
-Nishihama, which became an artificial beach in 1989 (Heisei 1), is also a must-see spot.
+Located at the southwestern tip of Kurashiki City, this beach has been selected as one of Japan's 100 Best Beaches.
+Japan's first artificial beach nourishment project took place over a period of six years starting in Showa , and Nishihama, which became an artificial beach in 1989, is another highlight.

 access:

-Public transport: Take the bus bound for Sami or Yorishima from JR Shin-Kurashiki Station for 30 minutes, get off at "Sami" and walk for 5 minutes
+Public transport: Take the bus bound for Sami/Yorishima from JR Shin- Kurashiki Station for approximately 30 minutes, get off at "Sami" and walk for approximately 5 minutes

 3. Ushimado Beach (Setouchi City)

-The spacious sandy beach overlooking Maejima is popular with families.
+The spacious sandy beach overlooking Maeshima Island is popular with families.
 There are guesthouses in the area, and beach huts are open during the swimming season.
-It is also the entrance to the main approach to Ushimado Shrine, and there is a torii gate next to the beach.
+It is also the entrance to the main approach to Ushimado Shrine, and a torii gate stands next to the beach.

 Beach opening period: Mid-July to late August 2024

-Location: Ushimado , Ushimado Setouchi City, Ushimado Town, Okayama Prefecture
+Location: Okayama Prefecture , Ushimado- Ushimado Town Setouchi City, Ushimado Prefecture

 access:

-Public transport: 20 minutes by taxi from JR Oku Station
+Public transport: Approximately 20 minutes by taxi from JR Oku Station

 Beach opening period: Mid-July to mid-August 2024

-This is a beach located in the southeastern part of Kashiwajima Island, one of the Hinase Islands.
-It is connected to the mainland by a bridge, so it is easily accessible.
-Parking is available in the surrounding parking lots or at the municipal parking lot about a 15-minute walk away.
+This beach is located in the southeastern part of Kashiwajima Island, one of the Hinase Islands.
+It is connected to the mainland by a bridge, making it easily accessible.
+Parking is available in the surrounding area or at the municipal parking lot about a 15-minute walk away.

 access:

 Public transport: 10 minutes walk from JR Hinase Station to Hinase Port.
-20 minutes by Daisei Kisen Ferry, disembark at Toshima Port and walk for 10 minutes.
+20 minutes by Daisei Kisen ferry, disembark at Azumajima Port and walk 10 minutes.

 5. Miyanoshita Beach (Bizen City)